open-cartography/.github/visual-semantics/speaker-notes.md

 3. iphone: Changed the way we interact with computers.
 Changed telecommuniction industry.
 Changed the way we live.

+I decided to change my career path after I laid my hands on iphone.
+I happened to be in the right place at the right time.
+I packed up my deep knowledge on software and performance engineering experience and moved on to delivering APM consultancy to a broad range of customers.
+Over 15 customers including critical systems like core banking, live streaming applications and many more.

 # Scene 3 slide APM

 ## 3.1 2003 Mercury Performant and LoadRunner